Training Guide

 (P, Q)tuples. - Lift targets into projective form when using rational heads.

-- Combine fit, margin, sign, and rejection terms.
+- Combine fit, margin, sign, and coverage/rejection terms.

 - Pick a gradient policy for singular paths.